Do the Collapse

 Do the Collapse is the 11th album by Dayton, Ohio indie rock group Guided by Voices.
 In contrast with their lo-fi reputation, the album features glossy production work from Ric Ocasek, which drew a mixed reception from critics and fans.
 "Hold On Hope" was covered by country singer Glen Campbell on his 61st album Ghost on the Canvas in 2011.
 In his introduction to James Greer's book Guided by Voices: A Brief History: Twenty-One Years of Hunting Accidents in the Forests of Rock and Roll, Academy Award-winning film maker Steven Soderbergh referenced the album stating "that album Ric Ocasek produced was terrific."

 Critical reception

-AllMusic's Stephen Thomas Erlewine gave a negative review, giving the album 2 stars of 5.
-He criticized the album for having similar compositions of past releases despite major production differences, and considered the band to be lost musically speaking.
+AllMusic's Stephen Thomas Erlewine criticized the album for having similar compositions to past releases, despite major production differences, and considered the band to be lost musically speaking.
 He also believed the production didn't work with the tracks and resulted in the band creating an "overblown" sound which contrasted negatively with their indie aesthetics.
 Conversely, in a warmer review for NME, the album was praised as a “timeless, seamless, psychedelic folk-rock soul-quaver perfection to fall in love with life to”.